The Rust Performance Book

 minimizing the number of system calls required.

-For example, change this unbuffered output code:
+For example, change this unbuffered writer code:

-#![allow(unused)] fn main() { fn blah() -> Result<(), std::io::Error> { let lines = vec!["one", "two", "three"]; use std::io::Write; let mut out = std::fs::File::create("test.txt").unwrap(); for line in lines { writeln!(out, "{}", line)?; } Ok(()) } }
+#![allow(unused)] fn main() { fn blah() -> Result<(), std::io::Error> { let lines = vec!["one", "two", "three"]; use std::io::Write; let mut out = std::fs::File::create("test.txt")?; for line in lines { writeln!(out, "{}", line)?; } Ok(()) } }

 to this:

-#![allow(unused)] fn main() { fn blah() -> Result<(), std::io::Error> { let lines = vec!["one", "two", "three"]; use std::io::{BufWriter, Write}; let mut out = std::fs::File::create("test.txt")?; let mut buf = BufWriter::new(out); for line in lines { writeln!(buf, "{}", line)?; } buf.flush()?; Ok(()) } }
+#![allow(unused)] fn main() { fn blah() -> Result<(), std::io::Error> { let lines = vec!["one", "two", "three"]; use std::io::{BufWriter, Write}; let mut out = BufWriter::new(std::fs::File::create("test.txt")?); for line in lines { writeln!(out, "{}", line)?; } out.flush()?; Ok(()) } }

 The explicit call to flush